 Boston’s Best Outdoor Dining – 52 Top Patios, Decks & More

-Just off the Ashmont MBTA stop is an al fresco oasis with modern comfort food—shrimp and cheddar grits, blackened salmon with confit tomatoes and Brussels sprouts, a Pearl hot dog on a grilled bun—plus weekly dollar oysters and whole-animal roasts from chef-owner Chris Douglass.
+Just off the Ashmont MBTA stop is an al fresco oasis with modern comfort food—braised short ribs, pan-seared salmon with sun-dried tomato tapenade, a Pearl hot dog on a grilled bun—plus weekly dollar oysters and whole-animal roasts from chef-owner Chris Douglass.
 You can also settle on the front patio.

 555 Talbot Ave., Dorchester, 617-825-4300, ashmontgrill.com.

-The lushly landscaped deck behind Atwood’s Tavern proves a low-key refuge for classic comforts like burgers, stuffed mushrooms, and macaroni and cheese—not to mention heavy hitters on draft, like Trillium, Oxbow, and Bantam Cider.
+The lushly landscaped deck behind Atwood’s Tavern proves a low-key refuge for classic comforts like burgers, stuffed mushrooms, and macaroni and cheese—not to mention heavy hitters on draft from Night Shift Brewing, Oxbow Beer, and Bantam Cider.

 877 Cambridge St., East Cambridge, 617-864-2792, atwoodstavern.com.